-The steps and the associated tools can be easily integrated into other planning processes, such as comprehensive, hazard mitigation, environmental, capital improvement programming, and regional transportation.
+The steps and the associated resources can be easily integrated into other planning processes, such as comprehensive, hazard mitigation, environmental, capital improvement programming, and regional transportation.
 In fact, a key benefit of the IRPF is that it can help identify resilience projects that can be incorporated into these plans, allowing a community to build its resilience over the long-term and providing a prioritized list of potential projects that can be implemented with Federal funding following a disaster.
 Additionally, the IRPF aligns with and supports the Federal Emergency Management Agency (FEMA) National Mitigation Investment Strategy and the U.S. Government Accountability Office (GAO) Disaster Resilience Framework.
+While FEMA has established a series of "community lifelines" that, at first, may seem to be at odds with CISA's sector-based approach, these two frameworks are in fact complementary.
+The community lifelines established by FEMA align with CISA's infrastructure sectors and are intended to support response operations, whereas CISA's 16 sectors can support steady-state activities.